-In the event that the claimant feels the review has not been undertaken fairly, the claimant can request that a panel of senior officers (the Client Team) shall review the decision to ensure that it has been made fairly and complies with this policy.
+In the event that the claimant feels the review has not been undertaken fairly, the claimant can request a final review of the decision to ensure that it has been made fairly and complies with this policy.

-The customer has no further right of review against the decision of the Client Team.
-However applicants can still seek a Judicial Review of the council's decision.
+The customer has no further right of review against the decision.
+However applicants can still seek a Judicial Review of the Council's decision.